khanahmedm/khanahmedm/README.md

 # 👋 Hi there!
 I'm Ahmed Khan

 Welcome to my GitHub profile!
-I'm a data engineer & architect and consultant with 20+ years of experience building scalable, secure, and efficient data solutions across finance, tech, and enterprise environments.
+I'm a **data engineer/architect** and consultant with 20+ years of experience building scalable, secure, and efficient data solutions across finance, tech, and enterprise environments.
 I have recently worked on cutting-edge **Machine Learning and AI** projects.

 I'm deeply passionate about programming and love architecting and building solutions that help humanity.
 I’m also extremely customer-focused ensuring my clients are not just satisfied, but truly delighted with the services and deliverables I provide.